Zhenye-Na/e2e-learning-self-driving-cars/README.md

 ```

-An example of test usage is shown as follows:
+An example of creating video usage is shown as follows:

 ```
 python3 video.py runs1/ --fps 48